- Home

 Chevron skinks are unusually vocal for skinks, and will often grunt or squeak when disturbed.

 The narrow-bodied skink (Oligosoma gracilicorpus) was previously regarded as a distinct species, and known from a single (very bleached) specimen collected in the Hokianga area during the 1800's.
-More recent analysis of the specimen's morphology concluded this individual was a male chevron skink, and synonymised the two species.
-This mainland specimen, along with historical accounts of large lizards matching chevron skinks from north of Auckland, suggest the species was formerly more widespread.
+More recent analysis of this specimen's morphology concluded it was in fact a male chevron skink, and the two species have since been synonymised.
+This mainland specimen, along with historical accounts of large lizards from north of Auckland matching the description of chevron skinks, provides strong evidence that the species was formerly more widespread.

 References